Ireland may not be the centre of the universe but when it comes to travel tech, it should be.

 The fact that major travel tech companies such as Airbnb, Google, Lonely Planet and Trip Advisor all have their European hubs, and in many cases EMEA HQs, in Ireland also feeds into its unique travel tech ecosystem, points out Máire P. Walsh, SVP Digital Technologies at Enterprise Ireland.

 Irish travel tech companies have global reach too.
-CarTrawler is working with Alaska Airlines, Datalex with Air China, and Likewhere, which provides travellers with a personalised content experience, is working with the Hilton Hotels group.
+CarTrawler is working with Alaska Airlines and Likewhere, which provides travellers with a personalised content experience, is working with the Hilton Hotels group.

 “In essence, Irish travel tech companies have core technologies to empower stakeholders to transform the customer journey, drive operational efficiencies, and unlock greater profitability through dynamic pricing, ancillary revenues, and personalization,” says Walsh.